USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

             Master Time Step
             Processing completed...
 8.0 seconds
 ```
-This section documents the date and time the model is currently processing allong with the time spent calculating every major sub-process.
+This section documents the date and time the model is currently processing along with the time spent calculating every major sub-process.
 At the end of each simulation hour, the calculation time is also printed for the output process.
 ```
     Processing Day/Time [YYYYDDD:HHMMSS]: 2015274:005500
        Which is Equivalent to (UTC): 0:55:00  Thursday,  Oct.
 1, 2015